mbtproject/mbt/doc/mbt_apply_local.md

-## mbt apply commit
+## mbt apply local

-Applies the manifest of specified commit over a template
+Applies the manifest of local directory state over a template

 ### Synopsis

-Applies the manifest of specified commit over a template
+Applies the manifest of local directory state over a template

-Calculated manifest and the template is based on the specified commit.
+Calculated manifest and the template is based on the content of local directory.

-Commit SHA must be the complete 40 character SHA1 string.
+This command is useful for testing pending changes in workspace.

 ```
-mbt apply commit <sha> [flags]
+mbt apply local [flags]
 ```

 ### Options

 ```
-  -h, --help   help for commit
+  -h, --help   help for local
 ```

 ### Options inherited from parent commands